microsoft/semantic-kernel/docs/decisions/0022-azuresdk-streaming-api-update.md

 In this approach we'll keep the same behavior as it was expected by the users.
 The changes will be limited to internal changes in components which will allow multiple streaming choices to be handled per choice basis by the users.

-With the new flatterned streaming API we'll need to keep track of the choices and their indexes as they arrive in the streaming data.
+With the new flattened streaming API we'll need to keep track of the choices and their indexes as they arrive in the streaming data.
 This will allow us to provide the correct choice to the user when they request it.
 To be able to provide the choice abstraction back, the changes demanded a background working approach where the stream is managed internally changing the choices details by reference as the data arrives.

 Internals logic change from ClientBase.cs (Similar to streaming text completions)